 TECHNOLOGY TO THE RESCUE

-Urinary incontinence is a massive problem.
+Adult incontinence is a massive problem.
 Not the least because of the social stigma and psychological burden attached.
 Triple W is a company founded in Japan in 2015 with offices in Tokyo, Paris, and San Diego.
 Their main product, DFree, which stands for “Diaper Free,” is currently used in over 500 senior care facilities in Japan and Europe.
-DFree uses ultrasound technology to monitor bladder fullness.
+DFree wearable technology uses ultrasound technology to monitor bladder fullness.
 The wearer is discretely notified via his smartphone or smartwatch when it’s time to go to the bathroom.
 In 2019, during the CES show, Triple W and DFree won six innovation awards, including the 2019 “Best of CES Award” – Digital Health and Fitness Category.

 Tokyo University Researchers Professor Takayasu Sakurai and Professor Takao Someya are working on a flexible, disposable sensor for diapers.
 The sensor is made using a unique inkjet technology that detects moisture, humidity, and pressure and transmits information wirelessly.
 This printed electronics smart diaper technology is adult diapers.